 You should look for lots of experience in the UK market, with a good track record of rapid deployment.
 Knowledge-sharing between care communities is invaluable.

-Join our Digital Health Best Practice webinar, where you will hear from one integrated care system that accelerated its shared record plans in order to get maximum benefit in its response to coronavirus.
+Watch our Digital Health Best Practice webinar, where you will hear from one integrated care system that accelerated its shared record plans in order to get maximum benefit in its response to coronavirus.

 Operational reporting and population health are natural next steps once your shared care record is deployed.
 Because the data feeding into the shared record store is real-time and operational, it can be used to generate system-wide insight, analysing data in fast-moving situations such as the Covid-19 pandemic.
 Gold Command dashboards can analyse population case rates, hospital admissions and capacity across a whole system.
 A population health solution can also help identify and protect the most vulnerable from Covid-19 through tracking capability and enhanced case finding for shielded patients.
 Epidemiological dashboards can allow a system to understand how populations are affected differently by Covid, analysing infections and deaths by ethnicity, morbidity, deprivation, population density etc. Population segmentation, morbidity profiling and patient cohort identification can help with identifying populations at need, prioritising care and targeting interventions.